Skip to content

 The # override is resolved at compile time by the source generator — zero runtime cost.
 Everything before # is the format specifier, everything after is the property name.
 No # = default CallerArgumentExpression behavior.

-How it works (short): see the In-depth mechanism section below.
-Two layers work together — the interpolated-string handler does the argument capture and lazy IsEnabled check, the source-generated interceptor rewrites the dispatch to use a cached LoggerMessage.Define delegate.
+How it works (short): Two layers work together — the interpolated-string handler does the argument capture and lazy IsEnabled check, the source-generated interceptor rewrites the dispatch to use a cached LoggerMessage.Define delegate.
 Disabled log calls cost ~3.2 ns (one IsEnabled check via the handler’s out bool shouldAppend), enabled calls are comparable to hand-written LoggerMessage.Define.

 ZibException preserves structured logging data from interpolated strings.
 When caught and logged, the template and individual properties are available for structured logging sinks: